CiscoSE/vmo3/outlook-monitor/README.md

 for executing this microservice in Heroku are listed below in the
 <a href="#executing-the-application">Executing the Application</a> section

-2. main.py is the Main Module for this microservice.
+2. The variable values are sent to main.py, which is the Main Module for this microservice.

-3. After reading in the variables, main.py enables MEDIATOR SYNC API which is simply a URL, and waits.
+3. After reading in the variable values, main.py enables MEDIATOR SYNC API which is simply a URL, and waits.

 4. A user browse to the MEDIATOR SYNC API URL will trigger a sync up with the vmo-mediator microservice.